zcai2672/apigee-edgemicro-docker/README.md

 # Apigee Edge Microgateway on Docker & Kubernetes
-This project describes how you can run Apigee Edge Microgateway docker and Kubernetes
+This project describe how you can setup multiple Apigee Edge Microgateways using proxy filters, docker and Kubernetes.

 ## Prerequisites
 1. Docker installation.
 For more info please visit [Docker home page](https://www.docker.com/get-docker)
 2. Account with Apigee and understanding how to setup Edge Microgateway proxies.
 Please see [Edge Microgateway Documentation](https://docs.apigee.com/api-platform/microgateway/2.5.x/overview-edge-microgateway) for more information
-2. Node.js 4.x or later, for more info visit [Nodejs Github Release Document](https://github.com/nodejs/Release)
+2. Node.js 4.x or later.
+For more info visit [Nodejs Github Release Document](https://github.com/nodejs/Release)
 3. Basic understanding and experience with Docker
-4. If you choose to run it in a Kubernetes environment, you will need to have some experience with Kubernetes
+4. If you choose to run it in a Kubernetes environment, you will need to have some experience with [Kubernetes](https://kubernetes.io/)

 ## Section 1 - Configuration Preperation
-Setting up 2 Microgateway aware proxies for the same microgateway to demonstrate how we can deploy seperate microgateway containers to be used for seperate proxy endpoints by utilizing filters
+Setting up two Edge Microgateway aware proxies to demonstrate how we can deploy seperate microgateway containers to be used for seperate proxy endpoints by utilizing proxy filters.

-   1. Create two microgateway aware reverse proxies:
+   1. Create two Microgateway aware reverse proxies in your existing Apigee portal:
       * edgemicro_firstproxy
         * Proxy Name: edgemicro_firstproxy
         * Proxy Base Path: firstproxy